 If you’re looking at garage door installation or garage door replacement, you’ve probably already found that you have quite a few options when it comes to hiring.

 The garage door installation industry in the U.S. employs about 64,789 people, but not all those people are equally qualified or will give you a comparable experience.

 So, how can you find the right company to hire?
 Here are five questions to ask before you make any decisions:

 1. Do You Offer Service Plans or Warranties?

 Many homeowners see the word “warranty” and immediately think that they’re protected.
-But some businesses use service plans, warranties and guarantees to give customers a false sense of security.
-Actually dig into any warranty that is offered and ensure it’s providing you with the coverage you want and isn’t distracting you from bad service upfront.
+But some businesses use service plans, warranties, and guarantees to give customers a false sense of security.
+Actually dig into the warranty that’s being offered and ensure it’s providing you with the coverage you want and isn’t distracting you from bad service upfront.

 The best endorsement you can get for a company is a former customer saying they’d hire the company all over again.
 Ask for a list of references you can contact before you sign any papers, and then do some follow-up on your own with online review sites and the Better Business Bureau to make sure the company you’re considering working with truly has a top-notch reputation.

 What else should homeowners know before hiring a garage door company?
 Add your thoughts in the comments.